-Kalguksu is a hearty Korean noodle soup recipe.
-Made with chewy knife-cut noodles and soaked in a hearty chicken broth, this dish is like a Korean version of chicken noodle soup.
+Chicken Kalguksu is a hearty Korean chicken noodle soup recipe that is comforting, healthy, and easy to put together.
+Made with chewy knife-cut noodles and soaked in a hearty chicken broth, this noodle soup is perfect for a cold day!

 💭 What is Chicken Kalguksu?